Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 "I had William Branham's Bible for about 20 years.
 I just recently gave it to a cousin that thought he should have it.
 They played with it and left it outside when they were small and rain got on it.
 Half of words and dates you can not read.
 It is the record of William and 1st wife Arrena's family.
 He preached from this Bible in his later years here in Colbert County, Alabama.
 William and Arrena came to Colbert County, she died."

 William married Theodoshia "Doshie" Davis on July 17, 1884, at Tuscumbia, in Colbert County.
 Doshie Davis was born April 30, 1856, in Alabama, the daughter of Dennis Denmark Davis and Euphemy Gowers.
-William was about 72 when he and Doshie married.
-Doshie was 28 years old and had two children when they married.
+William was about 72 years old and Doshie was 28 years old and had two children when they married.
 Five more children were born after their marriage.

 William died February 19, 1898, in Colbert County, at the age of 86.
 Doshie's youngest child was not yet one year old when William died.
-He is buried in Mitchell Cemetery near Tuscumbia, in Colbert County.
-There is a marker at his grave, but the date of birth is not correct.
+William is buried in Mitchell Cemetery near Tuscumbia, in Colbert County.
+There is a marker at his grave, but the date of birth on the marker is not correct.
 On one side of William's grave is a grave marked only with a rock.
-This is probably Arrena's grave.
+We believe that is Arenna's grave.

 Doshie appears on the 1900 Colbert County census with six of her children.
 Doshie died December 16, 1914, at Tuscumbia, in Colbert County.
 She is buried on one side of William in Mitchell Cemetery near Tuscumbia.

-It is possible that the two children Doshie had when she and William married were indeed William's children.
-They used the Branham name.
+The two children Doshie had when she and William married used the Branham name.
 Later all seven of the children changed the spelling of the last name to "Branom".
 Some of their descendants later changed the spelling to "Brannon".
-(Even though some of Doshie's children were born before she married William, we will list all of them.)
+(Note: As all seven of Doshie's children used the Branham surname, we will list all of them as William's children.)
 Birth dates on William and Arenna's children came from the old Bible of William's that was spoken of earlier by Joyce Mitchell.

 Children of William Branham and Arenna